Follicle Stimulating Hormone (FSH) Level in Pregnancy – What’s Normal?

 What Is the Ideal FSH Level?

-A vital role played by FSH is that it helps in the formation of the placenta in the initial months.
+A vital role played by FSH in pregnancy is that it helps in the formation of the placenta in the initial months.
 The normal range of FSH is between 3-10mIU/ml (milli-International Units per millilitre).
 However, in the initial stages of pregnancy, it will be at 2mIU/ml.

 What Conditions Lower the FSH Level